microsoft/azuredevopslabs/labs/tfs/technicaldebt/readme.md

 This hands-on lab includes the following exercises:

-* Install and configure SonarQube Server.
+* Install and configure SonarQube Server and Extensions.

 * Install and configure SonarQube Extension.